ruudwelten/wtwt/README.md

 NOTIFICATION_EMAIL=notifyme@mydomain.tld
 ```

-Setup MySQL database, create the SQLite database (use filename specified in
+Create MySQL database, create the SQLite database (use database name and sqlite
-.env) and run migrate to create the tables:
+filename specified in .env) and run migrate to create the tables:

     $ touch database/database.sqlite
     $ php artisan migrate